Type: Sport, 40 ft (12 m) Fixed Hardware (4)

 SETTING UP FOR THE CRUX DYNO

-5.12a.
-After getting hands matched on the highest sloper, launch rightward to a pistol grip that is both comfortable and secure for the next clip.
-My feet always cut loose after the sideways dyno to the pistol grip and that feeling of success when regaining control is what makes this route so fun.
+From the "rest" under the ring angle, clip the second bolt.
+Use a left toe hook, deep under the roof, to help with the hard undercling move up to the horrible sloper.
+The next move is the crux.
+Launch a dyno rightward to a pistol grip that is both comfortable and secure for the next clip.
+Both feet cut loose after reaching air speed.
+The feeling of success when regaining foot control is what makes this route so fun.

 Pistol grip.
-After clipping the second bolt, your left hand goes into a deeply incut finger-bucket.
+After clipping the third bolt, your left hand goes into a deeply incut finger-bucket.
 Get the feet up as high as possible.
-Paw at the lip with the right hand, then dyno (about 15 degree right of vertical) to a totally hidden mini-pothole that ends the business.
+Paw at the lip with the right hand, then launch a mini dyno to a hidden pot hole (about 15 degree right of vertical).
+That ends the important business.

 REACHING FOR THE POTHOLE